Ten Biblical Titles for Christian Women to Wear

-Women love to certify their position in relationships with titles.
-Though the following (except the first) are not specifically designated for women, we use literary license to adopt them in our relationship with God.
+Women love to certify their position in relationships.
+Though the following terms (except the first) are not specifically designated for women, we use literary license to adopt them in our relationship with God.
 Wearing them empowers us to demonstrate acceptable attitudes and behaviors for our own benefit, and the benefit of our audience.
 All quotes are from the New King James Version.

 1) Royal Daughter